Parking could be harder to come by at some Baltimore County shopping centers this Christmas but not because of a sudden change in the economy.

 "We're already seeing Design Review Committee meetings without notes—nothing to see why a decision was made," Zuckerberg said.
 "This is going to be the same kind of thing."

 Current law requires shopping centers to provide five spaces for every 1,000 square-feet of retail space.
 Under Olszewski's bill, shopping centers could ask to reduce that requirement to just 3 spaces per 1,000 square-feet—a 200-space reduction for typical new grocery store.

 "Even if you were to pass this bill, which we think is really bad for us, 100,000 square-feet does not make a large shopping center," Zuckerberg said.
-"The Giant supermarket on Old Court Road is a 70,000 square-foot building in and of itself.
+"The is a 70,000 square-foot building in and of itself.
 To make 100,000 square-foot shopping center, in leasable space, doesn't take a lot more than that."

 The reductions to parking in the bill would be in additions to other parking variances already approved by the county.

 "I don't think that should be the case," Pierce said.
 "Perring Plaza already has been granted a 20 percent reduction in parking.
 We certainly don't want the provisions of this bill to allow another 40 percent reduction.
 The 40 percent should be the total."

 Olszewski said the intent is to provide a balance between the county's parking requirements and the parking some underutilized shopping centers actually need.

 "A lot of our big shopping centers are actually empty until around the Christmas holidays," Olszewski said.

 "This is not an attempt to get more retail space," Olszewski said.
 "I'm sure there will be some but also at the same time it will allow for individual shopping centers to put in more pervious surfaces, as well."